jee00609/AWS_Foundational/개념 모음/AWS Support Plan.md

 A company needs 24/7 phone email and chat access with a response time of less than 1 hour if a production system has a service interruption Which AWS Support plan meets these requirements at the LOWEST cost?

 -> Business

+### NO.241
+How can an AWS user with an AWS Basic Support plan obtain technical assistance from AWS?

+-> AWS Trusted Advisor